mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 Sefton Green [@sefton-green_mapping_2013; @erstad_identity_2012] explores the wider context of digital making including the anxiety around the use of digital technology by young people and, it's alignment with valued digital skills required by the workforce.
 The author also notes the potential of, but also a lack of research on, transfer of learning opportunities, and learner trajectories between informal experiences, formal learning settings and professional destinations.

-Sefton outlines the use of Mozilla webmaker tools as a bridge between informal practices of web based making and professional tools.
-He contrasts these tools to Scratch and similar block based systems which obfuscate learners from authentic code languages.

 The practical and and cultural difficulties of undertaking a project-based approach within the curriculum are significant.
 Factors of difficulties associated with technology projects compound difficulties.
 SUPPLEMENT THIS WIHT POINTS FROM SEFTON GREEN.